🔀 Inter-VLAN Routing - CCNA Practice Questions

 • Inter-VLAN Routing scenarios for CCNA are frequently mapped to Domain 2 (20%), Domain 3 (25%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Inter-VLAN Routing interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Inter-VLAN Routing interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value Inter-VLAN Routing Concepts